SaolaAI/DS-Hands-On-Assignment/README.md

 ### Task #1 - Model Inference Implementation

 - Implement the missing methods in the `ElementsClustering` class inside `model.py`.
-- Complete the implementation of the FastAPI app (`app.py`) by adding:
+- Complete the implementation of the FastAPI app (`app.py`):
   - `POST /fit` route:
     Receives a training set, fits the model, and saves it.
   - `POST /predict` route:
     Receives validation data (one item at a time), loads the model, and returns the prediction.
-- Extend `main.py` to send requests to both `/fit` and `/predict` to demonstrate a full pipeline.
+- Run `main.py` to send requests to both `/fit` and `/predict` to demonstrate a full pipeline.
+Extend it as needed.

 ---